Brandish (video game): Plot

 A long time ago, the small kingdom of Vittoria was built around a lofty tower, which pierced the sky.
 The people of the city, guarded by a mighty Dragon, lived in peace and abundance.
 However, King Bistalle, the ruler of Vittoria, desired to expand his kingdom and ordered the scholars to research the Tower.
 Soon he was brought a tome written in an ancient language.
 As they were deciphering the tome, some scholars feared that they might be laying their hands on the forbidden knowledge of the ancients.
-The tome reads, "The Great Guardian of Vittoria, the Dragon, and the Essence of Power lies in the top of the Tower; the one who possesses the Essence will possess all."
+The tome reads: "The Great Guardian of Vittoria, the Dragon, and the Essence of Power lies in the top of the Tower; the one who possesses the Essence will possess all".
 Undaunted by these otherwise ominous words, Bistalle decided to make this Essence of Power his own.
 He secretly organized an army which soon attacked the Tower and overwhelmed the Dragon.
 But as Bistalle grasped at the Essence of Power, the Dragon gave up its own life to destroy it.
 The Essence, losing control, transformed the King into a hideous monster and sank the entire kingdom of Vittoria, including the great tower, under the ground.
 All people on the surface forgot about Vittoria and the Tower in its center, and a thousand years passed.

-One day, a swordsman named Ares is pursued by his nemesis, the sorceress Dora Doran who seeks revenge for his slaying of her master.
+One day, a swordsman named Ares is pursued by his nemesis, the sorceress Dela Delon who seeks revenge for his slaying of her master.
 When Dela catches up with Ares and attacks, her magic causes the ground beneath them to collapse and both fall into the cursed Ruins of Vittoria.
 The player assumes the role of Ares and must escape from the dangerous ruin, with the vengeful Dela constantly in pursuit of him.
 She is also interested in escaping the maze herself and the two meet repeatedly.
 The ending changes slightly depending on whether or not Ares helps her out of danger during certain events late in the game.

 Release

 Originally released by Nihon Falcom in 1991 for the NEC PC-9801 and FM Towns home computers (and also ported to MS-DOS exclusively in Korea by Mantra and Ssangyong in 1996), Brandish was later released for the Super Nintendo Entertainment System (SNES) and PC Engine CD-ROM².
 The PC Engine version was published by NEC and features CD quality music as well as vocal dialogue and narration.
 The PC-98 version was re-released as Brandish Renewal in 1995, with some new music and hard drive support.

-The SNES port is the only English language version of the game ever released.
-It was published by Koei in 1994 in Japan and a few months later (in February 1995) in North America.
+The SNES port is the only English language version of the game ever released (excluding the remake).
+It was published by Koei in 1994 in Japan and a few months later (February 1995) in North America.
 Due to Nintendo of America's policies at that time, the game was regionally censored in its depiction of Dela's revealing costume and the plot was considerably altered.

+Brandish Renewal was later re-released on Nintendo Switch on August 14, 2025, as part of the EGG Console line by D4 Enterprise.